Pittsburgh International Airport: Cargo area

 Pittsburgh International Airport has a sizeable freight business, with a Free-trade zone of 5000 acre, access to three class-one railroad freight lines, one interstate highway, and a location a few miles from the nation's second largest inland port and within 500 miles of 80% of the nation's population.
 Four cargo buildings provide more than 183000 ft2 of warehouse capacity and over 450000 ft2 of apron space.
-The airport has begun construction on a new 80,000 sq ft cargo facility with 17 loading docks, scheduled to open in 2024.
+The airport has begun construction on a new 80,000 sq ft cargo facility with 17 truck loading docks and enough apron space for two Boeing 747 freighters to be loaded or unloaded simultaneously.
+The facility is scheduled to open in 2024.

 Cargo traffic has increased considerably in recent years as airport officials have pitched Pittsburgh to cargo carriers as a more efficient alternative to clogged hubs like New York and Chicago.
 In 2017, Qatar Airways launched twice-weekly cargo service at Pittsburgh, backed by $1.5 million in subsidies.
 The effort was not very successful at first as Qatar failed to meet tonnage goals, and in December 2019 the route was suspended.
 However, Qatar resumed the flight in 2020 without any subsidies, and as of 2022 had increased operations to 3-4 flights per week.
 Several new cargo carriers began service to Pittsburgh in 2020 and 2021, including Cathay Pacific, SpiceXpress, and Amazon Air.
 In 2021, nearly 250 million pounds of cargo goods touched down at PIT, the largest figure since 2004 and a 30% increase over 2020.

 The world's leading caterer for air and business, LSG SkyChefs, in 2007 chose Pittsburgh as its sole Western Hemisphere manufacturing facility.
 It expanded its customer service center on the cargo side of the airport by 20000 sqft and now employs over 100 people with the capacity of making nearly 25 million meals per year for distribution to flights all over the Americas.
 LSG SkyChefs cited the region's strategic location for air and truck transport to major suppliers and customers, as well as the airport's excellent record in maintaining and expanding capacity.